Content (measure theory): Construction of a measure from a content

 There are also examples of functions $\lambda$ as above not constructed from contents.

 An example is given by the construction of Haar measure on a locally compact group.
-One method of constructing such a Haar measure is to produce a left-invariant function $\lambda$ as above on the compact subsets of the group, which can then be extended to a left-invariant measure.
+One method of constructing such a Hear measure is to produce a left-invariant function $\lambda$ as above on the compact subsets of the group, which can then be extended to a left-invariant measure.